 The Epupa Falls are easily accessible from the nearby campsite.
 Don’t fall in though.
 There are no fences and you are on top of it before you know it.
 An awesome view.

 You can also go canoeing on the river and spot crocodiles.
 Even though I accidentally fell out of my boat into a rapid, it is something I can recommend.
+It’s not as heavy as white water rafting in Victoria Falls, though it is a nice and adventurous experience.

 4. Watch seals at the Skeleton Coast – Cute things to do in Namibia